Recusal Guidelines for Judges of the Employment Court pursuant to s 222B Employment Relations Act 2000

 - The Judge should consider a two-step test requiring consideration, first, of the circumstances relevant to the possible need for recusal because of apparent bias and, second, whether those circumstances lead to a reasonable apprehension that the Judge may not be impartial.
 This test requires ascertainment first, of what it is that might possibly lead to a reasonable apprehension that the Judge might decide the case other than judicially and on its merits.
 Second, the test requires consideration of whether there is a logical and sufficient connection between those circumstances and that apprehension.

-- If, following the Judge’s careful consideration and discussion with the Chief Judge, the Judge concerned is satisfied that there is a real possibility that he/she cannot act impartially, or is satisfied that a fair-minded, objective and fully informed observer might reach that view, the Judge will determine not to hear and decide the relevant case.
+- If, following the Judge’s careful consideration and discussion with the Chief Judge, the Judge concerned is satisfied that there is a real possibility that they cannot act impartially, or is satisfied that a fair-minded, objective and fully informed observer might reach that view, the Judge will determine not to hear and decide the relevant case.

 - These guidelines will be reviewed periodically and may, after the statutorily-required consultation with the Chief Justice, be amended and republished by the Chief Judge.